nataliepina/blog/src/content/git-commit-messages.md

 tags: ["Code", "git", "git commit", "better git commit", "How to improve git commit", "how to write better commit messages", "github", "simple git commit guide", "easy git commit", "how to git commit a message", "steps for git commit messages"]
 image: img/commiting.jpg
 date: '2020-09-01T10:00:00.000Z'
-draft: true
+draft: false
 ---

 > I think git enters a whole other realm the moment you start working in teams -- there are so many cool different flows and ways that people can commit code, share code, and add code to your repo open-source or closed-source-wise. — [Scott Tolinski - Syntax.fm](https://podcasts.apple.com/us/podcast/git-fundamentals/id1253186678?i=1000492249335)

-There is a stange in learning git where most developers don't know what a good commit message consists of.
-Eventually, you manage to come up with some sort of basic habits in your commit style.
-Have you ever wondered how you can improve those commit messages?
-Look no further!
-This guide outlines simple ways to improve your commits.
+When first introduced to git, it is not uncommon for developers to feel uncomfortable writing git messages.
+Eventually, you manage to come up with some habits in your commit style.
+Have you ever wondered how or if you can improve those commit messages?
+This guide outlines simple improvements to your git commit messages that you can start using today.

 This article assumes you already understand basic git workflow.
-If not read some more about it it here: [Git Handbook](https://guides.github.com/introduction/git-handbook/)
+If not read some more about it here: [Git Handbook](https://guides.github.com/introduction/git-handbook/)

-**Disclaimer:**  It is also important to note that you should follow your team's conventions first and foremost.
+It is also important to note that you should follow your team's conventions first and foremost.
 These tips are based on suggestions based upon research and general consensus from the community.

 ## Why write better commit messages?

 I challenge you to open up a personal project or any repository for that matter and run `git log`, to view a list of old commit messages.
 The vast majority of us who have run through tutorials or made quick fixes will say -- "Yep...
-I have absolutely no idea what I meant by "Fix style" 6 months ago."
+I have absolutely no idea what I meant by 'Fix style' 6 months ago."

 ### Back To The Future
 You are simply future-proofing yourself.
 You could save yourself and/or coworkers hours of troubleshooting by providing that description.
 The extra time to write a thoughtful commit message as a letter to your potential future self is extremely worthwhile.
 On large scale projects, documentation is imperative for maintenance.

-Collaboration and communication are SO important within engineering teams.
+Collaboration and communication are of utmost importance within engineering teams.
 The git commit message is a prime example of this.
 I highly suggest setting up a convention for commit messages on your team if you do not already have one in place.

 ### Methods to Commit